Breeding Location:

 Range and Habitat

-Carolina Chickadee: Occurs as far north as Delaware, central Ohio, Indiana, and Illinois and as far west as Oklahoma and central Texas.
+Carolina Chickadee: Occurs as far north as New Jersey, central Ohio, Indiana, and Illinois and as far west as Oklahoma and central Texas.
 Common throughout the southeast U.S. except for extreme southern Florida.
 Frequents deciduous and mixed woodlands, swamps, riparian areas, open woods, and parks; also found in suburban and urban areas.

 Breeding and Nesting